Leave your contact details and Get 3 Live Classes for Free

 Oops!
 Something went wrong while submitting the form.

-What Does a 1280 SAT Score Represent?
+What Does a 1280 SAT Score Represent in the Percentile Rank?

 A 1280 places you in about the 84th percentile.
 That means you scored higher than approximately 84% of students nationwide.